andramalech-forks/RAK811_RUI_SWITCH_SENSOR/README.rst

 Provisioning
 ------------------
-As the code was derived from a RAK Wireless existin product, it uses de same AT commands for provisioning using UART.
+As the code was derived from a RAK Wireless existing product, it uses de same AT commands for provisioning using UART.
 Here is the  `manual </docs/RAK811_AT_Command_Manual_V1.0.pdf>`_ with the complete AT commands.

 Power consumption
 ------------------